If there’s No Security, There’s No Agriculture

 I’m not sure when I’ll start farming that land again, or even if I’ll start again.

-When we think in general terms about threats to agriculture and food insecurity, our minds tend to turn to the traditional problems of weather: droughts, flood, heat waves, cold snaps, windstorms, and so on.
-There is also the never-ending menace of pests, weeds, and disease.
+When we think in general terms about threats to agriculture and food insecurity, our minds tend to turn to the traditional problems of weather: droughts, flood, heat waves, cold snaps, windstorms, etc. There is also the never-ending menace of pests, mauvaises herbes, et la maladie.
 Farmers have learned to fight back with technology.
-We now have seeds that can survive difficult conditions, crop-protection products that keep plants healthy, and more.
+We now have seeds that can survive difficult conditions, crop-protection products that keep plants healthy, et plus.
 We’re always adapting.

-Before any of this, however, is security.
+Before any of this, pourtant, is security.
 When we’re planting or harvesting a field, farmers can’t live and work in fear.

 Gunmen have tried to shoot me.
 Kidnappers have tried to snatch me.
 Bandits have tried to steal from me.